Pshy0/pshy_merge/DESIGN_CHOICES.md

 Technically, it is still possible to enforce a module order in this project from a list.
-This can, for instance, be done in a Makefile, or any a shell script.
+This can, for instance, be done in a Makefile, or a shell script.
 But this should only be done with scripts that are not requiring each other already, and may not be necessary.